ibm-cloud-docs/containers/cs_images.md

 ### Referring to the image pull secret in your pod deployment
 {: #pod_imagePullSecret}

-When you refer to the image pull secret in a pod deployment, the image pull secret is valid for this pod only and cannot be shared across pods in the namespace.
+When you refer to the image pull secret in a pod deployment, the image pull secret is valid for this pod only and cannot be shared across pods in the Kubernetes namespace.
 {:shortdesc}

 1. Create a pod configuration file that is named `mypod.yaml`.